- Home

 The level of the taxe foncière is generally higher in towns than in the countryside and also as between different regions of the country.
 The amount payable each year varies so much between local tax authorities and different properties that it would be pointless to state an average.

-You can read about the average amounts payable in each department of France in 2020 in our article Taxe Foncière 2020.
-More recent figures are not yet available.
+You can read about the average amounts payable in each department of France in 2023 in our France Insider article Taxe Foncière 2023.

 In the event you sell a property during the year you are obliged to pay the tax for the full year, although it is not unusual for there to be an agreement with the new owner concerning sharing of the tax, which needs to be incorporated in the sale and purchase agreement.